ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 -- Dump completed on 2020-04-13 13:39:31
 ```
-From the wp_users table, we find hashes for user `admin` & `lynik-admin`, let's crack them using John.
+From the wp_users table, we found hashes for user `admin` & `lynik-admin`, let's crack them using John

 ### Cracking Hashes

-With John we were able to crack hash of user `lynik-admin` as `1stepcloser`:
+Using John we were able to crack the password hash of user `lynik-admin` as `1stepcloser`:

 ```shell
 cfx:  ~/Documents/htb/travel